 The only place in the world where you can gamble in Ancient Egypt, float along the canals of Venice, and party in Ancient Rome in one night, the glittering, hedonistic extravaganza that is Las Vegas never wanes in popularity:

 Bright, brash and lavish, there is no reason to holiday in Las Vegas other than the pursuit of pleasure and entertainment, because that is why this city in the Nevada desert exists.
 Travel to Las Vegas to discover a city of fun and fantasy, filled with mega-resort casinos.
 Vegas has been dubbed the entertainment capital of the world, and its 'wow factor' continues to grow along with its building budgets.

-No longer is a holiday in Las Vegas just for gamblers.
+No longer is a holiday in Las Vegas just for gamblers though.
 The casinos flourish, of course, but the city is now a well-rounded destination which offers everything from wildlife viewing to theme park thrills, from world class shows to spectacular night clubs.
 This is truly a destination for everyone and anyone who is just out to have fun.
 Even if one never enters a casino, the shopping, the lavish resorts, the restaurants, the theme parks, and the famous nightlife, will keep the excitement at boiling level for the duration of a holiday in Las Vegas.